Suit: TriMet, police failed to prevent fatal train attack

 TriMet spokeswoman Tia York declined comment because of the active litigation.

-Representatives from police and the City Attorney’s Office didn’t immediately return requests for comment.
+Representatives from police and the City Attorney’s Office didn’t immediately return requests for comment

+Christian has pleaded not guilty to the aggravated murders of Namkai-Meche and Best, as well as the attempted aggravated murder of Micah Fletcher, 21, who survived a stab wound to the neck.

+Police and prosecutors say the attack was motivated by bigotry.
+Christian was spouting racist and xenophobic comments and harassing two black teenage girls when other passengers intervened, police and witnesses said.

 Information from: The Oregonian/OregonLive, http://www.oregonlive.com